Detecting Drug Impairment

 New York Laws

-Statutes which prohibit Driving While Intoxicated (DWI) are contained in Article 31 of New York’s Vehicle & Traffic Law.
+Statutes that prohibit Driving While Intoxicated (DWI) are contained in Article 31 of New York’s Vehicle & Traffic Law.
 Various sections within Article 31, beginning with section 1192, describe the offenses, sanctions, and procedures related to a violation.

 In addition to Article 31, New York Penal Law Section 125 describes crimes and sanctions related to drunk drivers who cause a crash in which someone is killed or injured.
 All sections of Article 31 can be found at the end of the section and a reference chart of typical DWI violations and sanctions can also be found at the end of the section.
 Section 511 of the Vehicle & Traffic Law sets forth the violations and sanctions for driving a vehicle with a suspended or revoked license.